tyr7z/zombsroyale/src/content/docs/zombslib/game.md

     `EntityUpdate` (entityUpdate: EntityUpdate)

 :::caution[Important]
-RPC reference is not yet available in our documentation, contact us if you've got any questions
+RPC reference is not yet available in our documentation, contact us if you've got any questions.
 :::